status-im/nim-secp256k1/secp256k1_wrapper/README.md

 ## Arch specific defines

-You can get a list of arch specific defines via `clang -dM -E -x c /dev/null`
+You can get a list of arch specific defines with clang via `clang -dM -E -x c /dev/null`

 On a Mac with 10.13.3 (High Sierra) this gives